 Like many other West Coast Indian tribes, the Tututni and Coquille Athabaskans were relocated to the Siletz Reservation in

-California during the 1800's, where they were merged with other native peoples and their languages rapidly vanished.
+Oregon during the 1800's, where they were merged with other native peoples and their languages rapidly vanished.

 Today the Coquille language is no longer spoken and the Tututni language is only spoken by a few elders, but some young